jaeggerr/NSString-SHA3/README.md

 I made this category because nothing was existing in Objective-C for SHA-3 encryption and i had a hard time finding an easy to use SHA-3 implementation in C.

-The Keccak algorithm has been found on this URL http://keccak.noekeon.org/readable_code.html
+The Keccak C files are from Markku-Juhani O. Saarinen and were found on this URL http://keccak.noekeon.org/readable_code.html

-I just made an Objective-C class that calls this C code.
+I just made an Objective-C wrapper that calls this C code.

 ## Usage